UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/Zambia_Factsheet.md

 **Value proposition for the government/other partner.**
  By using the VillageSavers app, self-help savings groups have a comprehensive solution to the challenges faced in informal savings groups.
 It not only improves financial management and transparency but also opens new opportunities for digital financial inclusion and access to formal financial services.

 Notably, the VillageSavers app is most useful within the informal sector, catering to individuals who lack access to formal banking services.
 This community seeks to collectively pool their resources, thereby bolstering their borrowing and lending capabilities, leading to increased revenue for their businesses.
-Additionally, the App has demonstrated its value to formal financial institutions, as it helps them identify creditworthy patterns within the informal business sector, making it a viable tool for extending financial support to unbanked populations.
+Additionally, the app has demonstrated its value to formal financial institutions, as it helps them identify creditworthy patterns within the informal business sector, making it a viable tool for extending financial support to unbanked populations.

-The App is an online solution, requiring infrastructure such as access to feature phones and internet support.
-Additionally, the proof of concept highlighted the need for digital skills training and financial inclusion training to ensure uptake of the tool.

 **Why and when to use it.** Small scale cross border traders (SSCBTs) suffer from lack of access to pensions, as well as other financial products and services because they are unable to engage with the pension authority and banks, who view serving them as risky.
 Using an app such as VillageSavers will create a digital transaction history that would enable banks and the pension authority to do more accurate risk assessments on SMEs that use it.